 Our presently sitting Supreme Court says capital "punishment" is legal, but leaves it to each State's discretion whether or not to kill.
 Texas, Florida and California lead the way in what I call State-sanctioned murder.
 It's clean, but it's not quick.
 It's orderly, but it's not painless.
 I'll explain that further on.
 I know the thinking is "Why shouldn't these vermin be tortured before dying anyway?"
 I leave it to you to answer that in your own heart.
 As I say, for me it's beyond reason.

-In the forensic/legal world, we have a saying: "L-WOPPED" and if a Judge L-wopps you, kiss the world goodbye.
+In the forensic/legal world, we have a saying: "L-WOPPED" and if a Judge L-wopps you, bend over and kiss the world goodbye.
 It means "Life without the possibility of parole" and is there any reason we can't keep our own laws and USE this sentence, making SURE these killers are never freed?
 For true killers I say use it more often, stop this 25 to life nonsense - that amounts to approximately 8 years, less with good behavior.
 If you take a life, you should forfeit your freedom.
 But no one has a right to forfeit your life.
 That's why you're in prison, that's what YOU did, you took life, which is wrong, and it's either wrong ALWAYS or it doesn't work.
 Some things are just wrong and they'll ALWAYS be wrong and I believe taking another's life is one.
 That includes the State.